-Nonprofit gives $1.25M to fund job, leadership programs at DPS
+Nonprofit gives $1.25M to fund job, leadership programs

 Detroit — Officials with the nonprofit United Student Aid Funds presented $1.25 million Thursday for a job and leadership training program for Detroit Public Schools students.